synesthesiam/rhasspy/docs/training.md

 2. `set the light to [green](color)`
 3. `set the light to [blue](color)`

-When the `SetLightColor` intent is recognized now, the `rhasspy_SetLightColor` event will have some event data like:
+When the `SetLightColor` intent is recognized now, the corresponding JSON event (`rhasspy_SetLightColor` in Home Assistant) will have the following properties:

     {
       "color": "red"
     }

-Your [automation](https://www.home-assistant.io/docs/automation) can use the slot values to take an appropriate action, such as (setting an RGB light's color)(https://www.home-assistant.io/docs/automation/action/) to `[255,0,0]`.
+A Home Assistant [automation](https://www.home-assistant.io/docs/automation) can use the slot values to take an appropriate action, such as [setting an RGB light's color](https://www.home-assistant.io/docs/automation/action/) to `[255,0,0]` (red).

 #### Tag Synonyms

 There are times where you want to match a particular part of your sentence with a tag, but want the actual *value* of the tag to be something different than the matched text.
-This is needed if you, for example, want to talk about entities in Home Assistant with phrases like "the living room lamp", but want to pass the appropriate entity id (say `lamp_1`) to Home Assistant instead.
+This is needed if you want to talk about entities in Home Assistant, for example, with phrases like "the living room lamp", but want to pass the appropriate entity id (say `lamp_1`) to Home Assistant instead.

 Normally, you would tag part of a sentence like this:

     [ChangeLightState]
     turn on the (living room lamp){name}

-When this intent is activated, Rhasspy will send an event named `rhasspy_ChangeLightState` to Home Assistant with
+When this intent is activated, Rhasspy will send a JSON event (named `rhasspy_ChangeLightState` in Home Assistant) with:

     {
       "name": "living room lamp"